thauffe/cpeg25/programs/deepdive/README.md

 # DeepDive

 You can install DeepDive either in your default Python environment, which will make the library available in any new Python instance, or within a virtual environment.
-The latter is particularly useful if you do not want DeepDive's dependencies to interfere with the libraries install in your default environment.
+The latter is particularly useful if you do not want DeepDive's dependencies to interfere with the libraries installed in your default environment.

 Before you start, make sure Python (v.3.10 - 3.12) is installed in your computer (you can find installers [here](https://www.python.org/downloads/)).
 Note that the required [Tensorflow library](https://www.tensorflow.org) does not yet support Python v.3.13.